sergiopnvds/cs525/assign2/README.txt

 +--------------------------------------------------------------+
 	3.Milestone
 +--------------------------------------------------------------+
-Store manager first functional version.
+Buffer manager first functional version.

 +--------------------------------------------------------------+
 	4.Installation instruction
 +--------------------------------------------------------------+
-To compile our code we will use the "Makelfile" provided.
+To compile our code we will use the "Makefile" provided.

 The procedure will be to open a terminal window and compile the code excuting the "Makefile" using: